bman46/InstagramEmbedDiscordBot/README.md

 - Supports subscribing to new posts from Instagram users
 - Multiple IG accounts for failover

+See the list of [commands](docs/commands.md) to get an impression of how users can interact with the bot.
 ## Example:
 ![Example of reels bot on discord](/docs/Content/ReadMe/Example.png)